ralopez/Cleaning-Data-Course-Project/README.md

 PART 5: Writes to file "Tidy.txt" the tidy data obtained in Part 4.
 It also reads it and shows it to make sure it is OK

-##NOTE: In order to view correctly the "Tidy.txt" file you should save it in your working directory and use (in RStudio) the commands
+##NOTE: In order to view correctly the "Tidy.txt" file submitted for the project, you should save it in your working directory and use (in RStudio) the commands
 data <- read.table("Tidy.txt", header = TRUE)
 View(data)